 Citizenship in France is the stable and legally documented bond of a person with the French Republic, which is expressed by their mutual obligations and rights.
 Historically, French nationality is based on the principle of land law, which enables anyone born in France or owning property of that country to obtain it.
 The main legal act, which regulates the registration of a French passport, is the Nationality Code of 1945.

-There are a number of ways for Russians to become citizens of France: by birthright, through naturalization and investment, by purchase of real estate and family reunification, as well as by study, employment, entrepreneurship and service in the French legion.
-The path to citizenship for Russians begins with a residence permit and five years of living in the country as a resident.
+There are a number of ways for foreigners to become citizens of France: by birthright, through naturalization and investment, by purchase of real estate and family reunification, as well as by study, employment, entrepreneurship and service in the French legion.
+The path to citizenship begins with a residence permit and five years of living in the country as a resident.
 It is also necessary to prepare relevant documents and know French at B1 level.
 Read about the nuances and pitfalls of the procedure for obtaining French citizenship in this article.

 The benefits of French citizenship